Philanthropy at the cellular level

 "The nice thing about a donor-advised fund is that you don't have to make somany decisions right now," said Manby, president and CEO of Paradigm Equity Strategies.
 "So we set up a situation where (the Tiffts) can now do their giving annually through this type of structure."

 A donor-advised fund is often the perfect choice for business owners who decide it's time to liquidate.
 It simplifies the giving process: You make gifts to the fund when it makes the most sense, like during a business sale, and Akron Community Foundation offers you the greatest deductibility of any nonprofit at a time when you need to offset your financial gains.
 Then, you can take your time recommending grants from the fund to your favorite causes and charities.

 "(Victoria) has always been philanthropic, so when she sold the business, it was a foregone conclusion that philanthropy would be part of that process," Manby said.
 "We thought Akron Community Foundation would be the perfect home."

-"I'm involved in a couple companies here in Akron, and then, of course, our investment fund is right here, so it made sense to really consider Akron," said Victoria, who made the decision to start the fund over lunch with Manby and Margaret Medzie, Akron Community Foundation's vice president and chief development officer.
+"I'm involved in a couple companies here in Akron, and then, of course, our investment fund is right here, so it made sense to really consider Akron," said Victoria, who made the decision to start the fund over lunch with Manby and Margaret Medzie, Akron Community Foundation's then-vice president and chief development officer.
 "At the end of the lunch, I said, 'This is it.
 This makes sense.'"

 Looking back, looking ahead